TheLazyTurtle/nvim-glasses/README.md

         -> Ask use to install the code-generator if it is not installed

 ### Actions
-	-> Run tests
+    -> Make something to jump to the view matching the controller -> Run tests
 	-> Run package manager console (ex. add-migration, update-database) -> Add formatting